-The teacher will tell a story similar to: Ten friends were playing outside together on a summer day.
-Some of the friends had to go home to eat lunch.
-Now there are six friends playing.
-How many friends went home to eat lunch?
+The teacher will tell a story similar to: Some friends were playing outside together on a summer day.
+Two of the friends had to go home to eat lunch.
+Now, there are six friends playing.
+How many friends were outside playing together?